luijait/GONET-Scanner/README.md

 Example: go run scannerport.go google.com -1000 (Will resolve google.com + Will scan top 1000 ports)
 Example: go run scannerport.go 192.168.0.1 -pr 100 3000 (will scan every port in these range you must put first minor port)
 ```

+---
+# Contributors
+Thanks to @ajaniramon for help in this project!